 90. In an appeal against inadequacy of sentence, what of the following things can the appellate court not do?

-- (a) Acquit the accused - (b) Reduce the sentence of the accused which of the following appeals abate on the death of the accused?
+- (a) Acquit the accused

+- (b) Reduce the sentence of the accused

-(c) Alter the conviction to an aggravated alter ategory of offence for which the accused was not convicted (d) None of the Above
+- (c) Alter the conviction to an aggravated category of offence for which the accused was not convicted

+- (d) None of the above